cojoj/IntelliPaste-for-XCode/README.md

 ## Installation

-IntelliPaste is available through [Alcatraz - The packag manager for Xcode](http://alcatraz.io/)
+IntelliPaste is available through [Alcatraz - The package manager for Xcode](http://alcatraz.io/)

 If you rather compile it yourself, simply build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).